lformaggia/Pacs_BGLgeom_Ilaria_Mattia/fracture_intersection/README.md

 edges will have to be connected in the proper way and with the right properties.

-We also provide a simple hand-made test to show the how the algorithm works in all the different intersection situations (there are very unlucky to happen).
+We also provide a simple hand-made test to show how the algorithm works in all the possible intersection situations.

 -----------------------------------------------------
 ### How to build this application